Residencies

 From Snapshot to Story

 A Child of the Times Students write creative nonfiction short stories about a period of history they have been studying.
 I have worked with several historical periods.
-Students have written stories after they have read Divided Loyalties and The Hope Chest.
-Seventh graders have written stories that set in the period before, during, and after World War I.
+Students also have written stories after reading Divided Loyalties and The Hope Chest.
+Students have written stories from several periods, including World War This residency allows students to be a part of history by using popular names, foods, clothing, and slang.
+The stories created pulled the reader right into the historical period through the lives of their characters.

 What Teachers and Students Say

 "Mrs. Jarrett provided engaging writing opportunities for my fourth graders over multiple years.
-She delivers age appropriate lessons that inspire young writers to use imagination to create writing they can be proud of.
+She delivers age-appropriate lessons that inspire young writers to use imagination to create writing they can be proud of.
 She works with teachers to support their curriculum.
 She makes writing fun for every child."

 Lori Shaw, 4th Grade Teacher, Cary Elementary School.